-- POL 112.
-American Democracy and Citizenship (3) An intensive study of American political life, national government, and the rights and responsibilities of citizenship. - POL 151.
-Comparing Nations and Cultures (3) (D) This is an introductory-level course that compares governments, societal structures and cultures of several diverse countries in Europe, Asia, Africa, the Middle East, and Latin America.
-The emphasis is on contemporary substantive issues and problems. - POL 161.
-International Politics (3) Introduction to principles of international politics and major global issues.
-Topics covered focus on issues that are important for understanding common good of the global community.
-Human rights, globalization, conflict and war, trade and money, North-South relations, and environment and technology are major areas covered in the course. - POL 283.
+POL 112.
+Introduction to American Politics (3) A comprehensive survey of the basic elements of American political life, national government, and the rights and responsibilities of citizenship.

+POL 151.
+Introduction to Comparative Politics (3) (D) An introductory-level survey that compares governmental systems, societal structures and cultures of several diverse countries in Europe, Asia, Africa, the Middle East, and Latin America.
+The emphasis is on contemporary substantive issues and problems.

+POL 161.
+Introduction to International Relations (3) Introduction to principles of international relationships and major contemporary global issues.
+Topics covered focus on issues that are important for understanding common good of the global community, including the growth of the state system, human rights, globalization, conflict and war, trade and money, North-South relations, and environmental problems.

+POL 283.
 American Political Thought (3) The development of American political ideas, examined in the context of the Western tradition of political theory.